YushengAuggie/poe-bot-host/README.md

-# Poe Bots Framework
+# Poe Bot Host

 English | [简体中文](README.zh-CN.md)

-A multi-bot framework for the Poe platform.
+A multi-bot hosting framework for the Poe platform.

 ## Overview

-The Poe Bots Framework is a comprehensive platform for creating, testing, deploying, and managing multiple bots on the Poe platform.
-This framework simplifies the process of developing bots by providing:
+The Poe Bot Host is a comprehensive platform for creating, testing, deploying, and managing multiple bots on the Poe platform.
+This framework simplifies the process of developing and hosting bots by providing:

 - A unified API for hosting multiple bots
 - A robust base bot architecture with error handling